Extremality in semidistributive lattices: Applications of our dimension result

-\begin{proposition} For all orientations of the corresponding Coxeter diagrams, we have $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{E_6}})\big)=6$ and $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{E_7}})\big)=7$. \end{proposition}
+\begin{proposition} For all orientations of the corresponding Coxeter diagrams, we have $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{E}_6})\big)=6$, $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{E}_7})\big)=7$ and $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{E}_8})\big)=8$. \end{proposition}

-\begin{proof}[Proof using a computer] The Cambrian lattices of any orientation of types $\mathbf{E}_6$, $\mathbf{E}_7$, and $\mathbf{E}_8$ have respectively $833$, $4160$, and $25080$ elements.
+{\it Proof (using a computer).} The computations were performed on the Nibi supercomputer, operated by Calcul Québec and the Digital Research Alliance of Canada (Alliance).
+The Cambrian lattices of any orientation of types $\mathbf{E}_6$, $\mathbf{E}_7$, and $\mathbf{E}_8$ have respectively $833$, $4160$, and $25080$ elements.
 The number of vertices of their respective Galois graphs are $36$, $63$ and $120$.
-With SageMath, using \cref{thm:dimension}, we were able to exhaustively check that the Cambrian lattices of the $32$ different orientations of $\mathbf{E}_6$ have all dimension $6$, and the Cambrian lattices of the $64$ different orientations of $\mathbf{E}_7$ have all dimension $7$.
-The latter required close to $2$ hours of computation on a conventional laptop. \end{proof}
+With SageMath, using Theorem \ref{thm:dimension}, we were able to exhaustively check that the Cambrian lattices of the $32$ different orientations of $\mathbf{E}_6$ have all dimension $6$, the Cambrian lattices of the $64$ different orientations of $\mathbf{E}_7$ have all dimension $7$, and the Cambrian lattices of the $128$ different orientations of $\mathbf{E}_8$ have all dimension $8$.
+The latter required roughly one week of computation.

-\begin{remark} For the Cambrian lattices of type $\mathbf{A}$, it is also possible to use a similar combinatorial model to the above discussion about the parabolic Tamari lattice in terms of noncrossing partitions (\cite[Example 4.9]{readingNoncrossing}, \cite[section 8.3]{barnard2023pop}).
-In this model, by coloring an arc with the label of its starting node, we prove analogously to \cref{prop:dimparabolicTamari} that $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{A_n}})\big)=n$ for any orientation of $\mathbf{A}_n$. \end{remark}
+\begin{remark} For the Cambrian lattices of type $\mathbf{A}$, it is also possible to use a similar combinatorial model to the above discussion about the parabolic Tamari lattice in terms of noncrossing partitions (\cite[Example 4.9]{readingcanonical}, \cite[section 8.3]{barnard2023pop}).
+In this model, by coloring an arc with the label of its starting node, we prove analogously to Proposition \ref{prop:dimparabolicTamari} that $\dim \big(\mathrm{Camb}(\overrightarrow{\mathbf{A}_n})\big)=n$ for any orientation of $\mathbf{A}_n$. \end{remark}

-Now we focus on the torsion classes of a gentle tree.
-To see more details about the combinatorics of gentle algebras, see \cite{brustle2020combinatorics,palu2021non}.